-Lease terminations could reduce our revenues from rents and our distributions to our stockholders and cause the value of our stockholders' investment in us to decline.
+Lease terminations, and/or the failure to find new tenants after a lease expires or has been terminated, could reduce our revenues from rents and our distributions to our stockholders and cause the value of our stockholders' investment in us to decline.

 The success of our investments depends upon the occupancy levels, rental income and operating expenses of our properties.
 In the event of a tenant default or bankruptcy, we may experience delays in enforcing our rights as landlord and may incur costs in protecting our investment and re-leasing our property.
-In the event of tenant default or bankruptcy, or lease terminations or expiration, we may be unable to re-lease the property for the rent previously received.
+For example, the tenants of certain of our properties in Georgia have been out of compliance with their consolidated minimum EBITDAR covenant for each quarter in 2023, which has in turn contributed to our lender, with respect to such properties, declaring an event of default with respect to such properties.
+Even if a lease is terminated or expires without a default or bankruptcy, we may incur costs in finding a new tenant.
+In the event of tenant default or bankruptcy, or lease terminations or expiration, we may be unable to re-lease the property for the rent previously received, or at all.
 We may be unable to sell a property without incurring a loss.
 These events and others could cause the value of our stockholders' investment in us to decline.